LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 The Listing [Example Service Account with RBAC](#lst:exmplsvcacc) first creates a `ServiceAccount` called `lab-controller-account`.
 This is the `ServiceAccount` we will use to connect to the API.
 Then it creates a `ClusterRole`, which contains permissions to access some API resources.
 This includes listing all KubeVirt VMs.
 Last it adds a `ClusterRoleBinding`, which binds the `ClusterRole` to the `ServiceAccount`. [@k8sserviceaccforpods] [@k8srbac] [@kubevirtnovnc] [@k8sauthenticating]

 Next we need to update our deployment to use the `ServiceAccount` `lab-controller-account`.
 First we remove the Namespace creation if you not already have done this.
 Then we will add `serviceAccountName: lab-controller-account` to `spec.template.spec` as you see in Line 18.
-Adding the service account with this way adds a folder to the pod `/var/run/secrets/kubernetes.io/serviceaccount/` which contains the file `token` which is the token we need to use for making requests to the api which authenticates us, the file `namespace` which is the namespace we are in and the file `ca.crt` which is a certificate we need to use to make sure the connection to the Kubernetes API is secure. [@k8saccesscluster]
+Adding the service account with this way adds a folder to the pod `/var/run/secrets/kubernetes.io/serviceaccount/` which contains the file `token` which is the token we need to use for making requests to the api which authenticates us, the file `namespace` which is the namespace we are in and the file `ca.crt` which is a certificate we need to use to make sure the connection to the Kubernetes API is secure.
+Notice that we have also changed the name of the deployment and pod to `serviceaccountapi`. [@k8saccesscluster]

 ~~~{#lst:scvaccdepl .yaml .long .numberLines caption="Example deployment with service account" include=prototype/examples/service_account_api/api-deploy.yaml}
 ~~~